-Economic crimes are a major and costly societal problem in America.
-Presently there are few individuals who have the skills to prevent, detect, or investigate this kind of crime.
-This major is designed to prepare practitioners to understand this evolving technological problem of business fraud and computer crimes.
-By combining accounting, management,
+Financial crimes are a major and costly societal problem in America.
+Presently there are few individuals who have the skills to prevent, detect, or investigate this growing criminal behavior in the private and public sector.
+This major is designed to prepare practitioners to prevent, detect and investigate internal and external fraud, money laundering and threats to the global payment networks